Recap of Supernatural Season 5, Episode 6

 I Believe The Children Are Our Future

-Sam and Dean are called to investigate a series of Deadly Pranks
+Sam and Dean investigate a series of Deadly Pranks

 and discover that a boy named Jesse is inadvertently warping reality

 to fit his beliefs about the world.
 Castiel appears and informs the brothers that Jesse is an Anti Christ

 and insists that they kill him, but they opt to tell him the truth and he vanishes, leaving only a note saying that he wishes to keep his family safe.

 For this episode = 1 human and 1 demon.

 For the series so far = At least 321 humans (of which 5 were witches), at least 83 demons, 28 ghosts, 11 vampires, 6 changelings, 4 gods, 3 shapeshifters, 3 zombies, 4 angels, 2 ghouls, 2 werewolves, 1 cat, 1 crocotta, 1 djinn, 1 dog, 1 rakshasa, 1 rawhead, 1 reaper, 1 rugaru, 1 shtriga, 1 siren, and 1 wendigo.

 - Biting-the-Hand Humor: The owner of a magic/prank shop says that kids these days are only interested in their iPhones and kissing vampire movies.
 That episode of the show was sponsored by the first Cirque Du Freak movie.

 - A Date With Hairy Palms: Dean.
 Well, probably every episode, but in this one, it's..."confirmed."

 - Deadpan Snarker